 Peter Watts is a Canadian science fiction author who has written books like Starfish and Maelstrom.
 His website for his novel Echopraxia, however, is terrible.

-Not only is the headline confusing, but the paragraphs beneath that and the links on the right side are also.
+The headline is confusing, and the paragraphs beneath that and the links on the right side are also.

-A link to the author page can only be seen if you scroll down a bit, and even then, it is not very visible.
-The author page itself is boring and has long blocks of text that are hard to read.
+A link to the author page can only be seen if you scroll down a bit; even then, it is not very visible.
+The author page is boring and has long blocks of text that are hard to read.

 Suzanne Collins is a well-known author and TV writer who has written several New York Times bestselling books.
 However, her author’s website is underwhelming.